Nevertheless, we're having a good time so far, right, kids?

 Call it the New York Times favorite books that we deem appropriate list or whatever it is.

-But if it's a a sales-based list, if that is a metric, that should be the metric that it goes off of.
+But if it's a sales-based list, if that is a metric, that should be the metric that it goes off of.

-The New York Times Book Club, yes, it could be like Oprah, but different.
+Yes, it could be like Oprah, but different.

 Exactly.